 Now if I select both (by dragging my cursor over both or clicking on one and then holding down my shift and clicking on the other) and then click on Weld on the bottom right, check out what happens.

-The two shapes fuse together and become one piece!
+The two shapes fuse together and become one single shape!
 The overlapping cut lines disappear and you’ll notice in the layers panel that now we only have one layer with the new shape.
 You’ll notice the new image turns all one color too.

 Welding designs and shapes together can be the basis of making all sorts of new images out of shapes.
-If you don’t have Cricut Access, then designing what you can out of the basic shapes provided can save you money!
+If you don’t have Cricut Access, then creating new designs out of the basic shapes provided can save you money!